pmean/build-website/text/06/ConstructValidity.md

 situation in any way \-- join the club.* trochim.human.cornell.edu/tutorial/driebe/tweb1.htm

-**Reliability and validity of the Children\'s Health Survey for Asthma.** L. Asmussen, L. M. Olson, E. N. Grant, J. Fagan, K. B. Weiss.
+**Reliability and validity of the Children's Health Survey for Asthma.** L. Asmussen, L. M. Olson, E. N. Grant, J. Fagan, K. B. Weiss.
 Pediatrics 1999: 104(6); e71.
 [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=10586005&dopt=Abstract)
-*OBJECTIVE: Describe the psychometric properties of the Children\'s Health Survey for Asthma (CHSA)- a condition-specific, self-report, functional health measure for parents of children 5 to 12 years of age with chronic asthma.
+*OBJECTIVE: Describe the psychometric properties of the Children's Health Survey for Asthma (CHSA)- a condition-specific, self-report, functional health measure for parents of children 5 to 12 years of age with chronic asthma.
 METHOD: Data from two cross-sectional and one